Slicer/Slicer/Docs/developer_guide/script_repository/dicom.md

   accessToken="TfYXwbKAW7JYbAgZ7MyISf")
 ```

-Alternatively, you can use a basic username/password combination:
+#### Alternate Authentication Approaches

+You can provide expanded authentication information to use in the DICOMweb request.
+Authentication types extending the Python `requests.auth.AuthBase` are accepted.

+In the example below we provide a basic username and password as a `requests.HTTPBasicAuth`
+instance with the DICOMweb import request.

 ```python
 DICOMUtils.importFromDICOMWeb(
   dicomWebEndpoint="https://demo.kheops.online/api",